top of page

 All hand therapists know that many trigger fingers and thumbs do not fully resolve with conservative treatment and that symptoms often reoccur.
 I believe, in many cases, that this is due underlying nutritional issues not being addressed.
 Providing education about hydration and nutritional therapy, along with traditional treatments, will increase effectiveness in reducing and preventing the reoccurrence of trigger finger and thumb.

-If you found this blog post information to be helpful, PLEASE make a DONATION to support my efforts in researching, writing, updating this blog post and offering it freely to help everyone who finds it!
+If you found this blog post information to be helpful, PLEASE make a DONATION to support my efforts in researching, writing, updating this blog post and offering it freely to help everyone who finds it.
 Please add a note about "trigger finger blog post".
 I would greatly appreciate your support!

-Venmo (@Jessica-Rykert-Holt)
+Venmo (@Jessica-Danelle)

 Zelle (971-762-6982)